diku-dk/atpl-sml-quantum/README.md

 5. Explore the possibility of writing transformations that push `T` gates to the end of a circuit and control-gates to the beginning of a circuit.

+6. Compare (both practically and theoretically) the state vector simulator developed here with the [Qiskit Aer](https://qiskit.github.io/qiskit-aer/) state vector simulator [6,7], in particular with respect to run-time complexity.

+7. Implement a couple of the circuits evaluated in [7] in the framework presented here and evaluate their performance.

 ## Literature

 [1] Phillip Kaye, Raymond Laflamme, and Michele Mosca.
 [An Introduction to